Filming permissions in Copenhagen

 Christianshavn: A quarter that is dominated by the many canals built by imported Dutch architects in the 17th century.

-District of Nørrebro: The former workers’ district has become a multi-ethnic, colourful and trendy area of Copenhagen.
-Jægersborggade is one of the most hip streest in the district.
+District of Nørrebro: The former workers’ district has become a multi-ethnic, colourful, and trendy area of Copenhagen.
+Jægersborggade is one of the hippest streets in the district.

-District of Vesterbro: Is known as Copenhagen's former red light district, but today the area is one of the very hippest areas in Copenhagen.
-Meatpacking District in Vesterbro is a very popular place to go out to one of the many bars or restaurants.
+District of Vesterbro: Known as Copenhagen's former red-light district, but nowadays the area is one of the hippest areas in Copenhagen.
+The Meatpacking District in Vesterbro is a very popular place to go out with its many bars and restaurants.

-Langelinie: The Langelinie Shopping Arcade has shops and cafés with unique atmosphere and view.
-Film permission for indoor filming should be obtained from the shopkeepers.
+Langelinie: The Langelinie Shopping Arcade has shops and cafés with a unique atmosphere and view.
+Filming permission for indoor filming should be obtained from the shopkeepers.

-Nyboder: The world's first townhouses’ and social residential area: built in the 17th century by King Christian IV for sailors of the Royal Navy.
+Nyboder: The world's first townhouses and the social residential area built in the 17th century by King Christian IV for sailors of the Royal Navy.

-Nyhavn Harbour: The oldest part of the Copenhagen Harbor, where you will find a number of restaurants
+Nyhavn Harbour: The oldest part of Copenhagen Harbor, where you will find a number of restaurants.

 Strædet: Parallel to the main pedestrian street Strøget runs "Strædet" - an excellent opportunity for filming the old Copenhagen.

-Strøget: The most charming part of Strøget is called Amagertorv where you will find a renowned stork fountain, plenty of cafes and shops and a beautifully renovated pavement.
+Strøget: The most charming part of Strøget is called Amagertorv where you will find the renowned Stork Fountain, plenty of cafes and shops, and a beautifully renovated pavement.
 This is the place to film all kinds of people as they walk by or sit down for a cup of coffee.

-The Copenhagen Lakes: Three lakes in the center of Copenhagen offer a green breathing space from the traffic.
+The Copenhagen Lakes: Three lakes in the centre of Copenhagen offer a green breathing space from the traffic.

-Ørestad - Copenhagen’s modern center for culture, media, and communication technology.
+Ørestad - Copenhagen’s modern centre for culture, media, and communication technology.